-- 84. A taxpayer can avoid a substantial understatement of tax penalty: - A. if the position is frivolous and disclosed on the tax return. - B. if the position has a realistic possibility of being sustained by the IRS or courts. - C. if the position is not frivolous and disclosed on the tax return. - D. if the position has a reasonable basis and is disclosed on the tax return. - E. None of these.
+- 84) A taxpayer can avoid a substantial understatement of tax penalty: - A) if the position has a realistic possibility of being sustained by the IRS or courts. - B) if the position is not frivolous and disclosed on the tax return. - C) if the position has a reasonable basis and is disclosed on the tax return. - D) if the position is frivolous and disclosed on the tax return. - E) None of the choices are correct.